 The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.

-Maternity care You pay Standard Option Value Plan Complete maternity (obstetrical) care, such as: Network: Nothing (No Network: Nothing (No • Prenatal care deductible) deductible) • Delivery Non-Network: 30% of the Plan's allowance and any difference Non-Network: 40% of the Plan's allowance and any difference • Anesthesia between our allowance and the between our allowance and the Postnatal care billed amount billed amount Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk Note: Here are some things to keep in mind: You do not need to precertify your admission for a normal delivery; see page 20 for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital/birthing center up to 48 hours after your admission for a regular delivery and 96 hours after your admission for a cesarean delivery (you do not need to precertify the normal length of stay).
+Preventive care, children (continued) You pay rrevenuve care, ciniuren (commueu) Standard Option Value Plan Not covered: Routine testing not specifically listed as covered Routine physical checkups and related tests provided in an urgent care setting All charges All charges Maternity care Complete maternity (obstetrical) care, such as: Prenatal care Delivery Anesthesia Postnatal care Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at a high risk Note: Here are some things to keep in mind: You do not need to precertify your admission for a normal delivery; see page 20 for other circumstances, such as extended stays for you or your baby.
+Network: Nothing (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: Nothing (No deductible) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount • You may remain in the hospital/birthing center up to 48 hours after your admission for a regular delivery and 96 hours after your admission for a cesarean delivery (you do not need to precertify the normal length of stay).
 We will cover an extended stay for you or your baby if medically necessary, but you, your representative, your doctor, or your hospital must precertify the extended stay.
-See pages 16-18 for other circumstances.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self and Family enrollment. • The initial newborn exam is payable under this benefit. • We cover circumcision under Surgical procedures , Section 5(b).
-We cover expenses for inpatient and outpatient hospital services under Section 5(c).
-Newborn charges incurred as a result of illness, are considered expenses of the child, not the mother, and are subject to a separate precertification and separate coinsurance and/or copayments.
-Maternity benefits will be paid at the termination of pregnancy.
-Note: Maternity care expenses incurred by a Plan member serving as a surrogate mother are covered by the Plan subject to reimbursement from the other party to the surrogacy contract or agreement.
-The involved Plan member must execute our Reimbursement Agreement against any payment she may receive under a surrogacy contract or agreement.
-Expenses of the new-born child are not covered under this or any other benefit in a surrogate mother situation.
-Note: IV/infusion therapy and injections for treatment of complications of pregnancy are covered under Treatment therapies , Section 5(a). nity cave continued on port page
+See pages 16-18 for other circumstances. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self Plus One or Self and Family enrollment. • The initial newborn exam is payable under this benefit. • We cover circumcision under Surgical procedures , Section 5(b). • We cover expenses for inpatient and outpatient hospital services under Section 5(c).
+Newborn charges incurred as a result of illness, are considered expenses of the child, not the mother, and are subject to a separate precertification and separate coinsurance and/or copayments. • Maternity benefits will be paid at the termination of pregnancy.